FOR NUERODIVERGENT ADULTS

 to start?

-That is completely okay.
-Most people are not sure.
+That is okay.
 You do not have to have it figured out before you reach out.

-All my discovery calls are free.
+All discovery calls are free.
 30 minutes, no pressure, no commitment.
-We just talk.
 You tell me where you are and what feels hard.
 I ask some questions.
-At the end we both decide honestly whether working together makes sense.
+We both decide honestly whether working together makes sense.

-If I am not the right fit for you, I will tell you that and point you somewhere that might be better.
-No awkwardness.
+If I am not the right fit, I will tell you that and point you somewhere better.

 STAY CONNECTED